 Deferred annuities defer taxes on the interest your annuity earns until you withdraw money from the annuity.
 This allows the interest to grow faster, as you're not making regular withdrawals to pay taxes.
 You can make withdrawals from the annuity without annuitizing the annuity.
 Annuitizing the annuity means taking a guaranteed income stream.

 Borrowing from your annuity doesn't have the same potential tax consequences that making an early withdrawal from an annuity does.
 If you're younger than age 59 1/2 and you make an annuity withdrawal, you must pay an early withdrawal penalty of 10 percent, in addition to any taxes due.
-If you borrow, you don't have that penalty, unless you don't pay back the loan.
-In that case, your loan would be considered a withdrawal and you'd be responsible for any penalties and taxes due.
+If you borrow, you don't have that penalty so long as you pay back the loan within the allotted time frame (usually 5 years).

 How to Borrow Against Your Annuity